samartzidis/magicstick.io/README.md

 ## Release Notes and Downloads

 > Please note that the downloadable firmware binaries will only work on a genuine magicstick.io hardware device.
-They are not supposed to be flashed on generic Raspberry Pi devices.
+They are not supposed to be flashed on generic Raspberry Pi Pico or other RP2040-based microcontroller devices.

 The firmware release notes and relevant download links are [here](release-notes.md).